Who is the service for?

 Access to this resource is via a quarterly call for applications.

-The first call is currently open and the deadline for applications is 1 September 2017.
-Approximately 5 million core hours are available each quarter for Nottingham researchers, with the first quarter running (1 October – 31 December).
+The first call for applications closed on 1 September 2017.
+Approximately 5 million core hours are available each quarter for Nottingham researchers (next quarter expected to start in early 2018).

-After this date, no applications will be considered until the following quarter’s call.
+After each call for applications, no further requests will be considered until the following quarter’s call.
 Applications will be reviewed by the Nottingham HPC team who will authorise access for successful submissions.

 HPC Midlands Plus registration form